Hazel Grove (UK Parliament constituency): Political history

 At its first election in February 1974, the seat was won by Michael Winstanley of the Liberal Party, who had been the MP for Cheadle between 1966 and 1970.
 Winstanley only held it for a few months because, at the general election in October 1974, he lost to the Conservatives' Tom Arnold.

 Arnold held the seat until 1997, although (with the exception of the 1979 election) this was with small majorities over the local Liberals/SDP-Liberal Alliance/Liberal Democrats' candidate.
 At the 1997 general election, Arnold stood down and the seat was taken by Andrew Stunell of the Liberal Democrats.
 Stunell held the seat until his retirement in 2015, although with reduced majorities.

 The Conservative share of the vote fell in Hazel Grove in both the 2001 and 2005 general elections, from a (winning) peak under Tom Arnold of 44.8% in 1992 to a low of 29.7% in 2005.
 Following three failed attempts to increase the share of the vote (1997, 2001 and 2005), this decline was reversed in the 2010 election by Annesley Abercorn, who achieved a 33.6% share of the vote (+3.9%) and a 2.4% swing from the Liberal Democrats to the Conservatives.

+In 2015, Conservative William Wragg captured the seat with a majority of 15.8% on a swing of 15.2%.
+He retained the seat at the 2017 and 2019 elections, albeit with slightly reduced majorities.
+Wragg stood down for the 2024 election, having resigned the Conservative Party whip earlier in the year.
+Subsequently the seat was taken for the Liberal Democrats by Lisa Smart at her fourth attempt, with Labour moving into second place in the seat for the first time, the Conservatives dropping into third.